jcmeunier77code/My_cheat_sheets/06. Github/git_advanced.md

     - give details
     - press :wq to save and escape

-o to logs to check change
+Go to logs to check change

     git log